abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 - **Best Practice:** Place the callout code in an asynchronous method that’s annotated with @future(callout=true) or use Queueable Apex.
 This way, the callout runs on a separate thread, and the code after the callout isn't blocked.

 ## HTTP Callout
-- **HTTP Methods:** GET to retrieve data from a URL, POST to crete a resource or post data to the server, DELETE to delete a resource identified by a URL, PUT to create or replace resource sent in a request body
+- **HTTP Methods:** GET to retrieve data from a URL, POST to create a resource or post data to the server, DELETE to delete a resource identified by a URL, PUT to create or replace resource sent in a request body

 ```apex
 public static HttpResponse makeGetCallout(){
 	Http http = new Http();